 ||ASK receives a $150,000 capacity building grant from Lilly Endowment.

-In 2013, ASK served more than 3,000 new families.
-ASK has served approximately 45,000 families and professionals since 1987.
-We make a difference in Indiana by:
+Most recent data shows that ASK more than 2,500 families during 2014.
+ASK has served approximately 48,000 families and professionals since 1987.
+We have made a difference in Indiana by:

 - Connecting families who have children with a certain disability or chronic health condition to appropriate support groups.